-Expected value is heavily used in gambling and insurance industry.
-It is used in gambling to know how much the host win or lose per customer, if there is enough customer to be considered infinite (casino usually fit this description).
-We can use it to determine how much neopoint in average you lose or win per game while playing Grarrl Keno (spoiler alert: you don't win).
+Expected value and expected profit are heavily used in gambling and insurance industry.
+They are used in gambling to know how much the host win or lose per customer, if there is enough customer to be considered infinite (casino usually fit this description).
+We can use it to determine how much neopoints in average you lose or win per game while playing Grarrl Keno (spoiler alert: you don't win).
 Of course we need a really big number of play for this to be a good average, and no one will play that much, right?
 Unless...
 You're going for the avatar.

 Oh, sweet sweet avie

-Therefore, I made an Excel sheets (not gonna do it by hands for some simple repeated arithmetic steps) that calculate the expected value for every amount of number chosen by the player, so I can laugh at those who chose 10 number and refreshed (or not, you probably make 1000 times the amount you loss, but oh well, I love statistics).
+Therefore, I made an Excel sheets that calculate the expected value for every amount of number chosen by the player, so I can laugh at those who chose 10 number and refreshed (or not, you probably make 1000 times the amount you loss, but oh well, I love statistics).

 There's my results (the value are rounded to two significant numbers):

-2 numbers chosen has an expected value of -0.71
+2 numbers chosen has an expected profit of -0.71

-3 numbers chosen has an expected value of -0.85
+3 numbers chosen has an expected profit of -0.85

-4 numbers chosen has an expected value of -0.83
+4 numbers chosen has an expected profit of -0.83

-5 numbers chosen has an expected value of -0.86
+5 numbers chosen has an expected profit of -0.86

-6 numbers chosen has an expected value of -0.94
+6 numbers chosen has an expected profit of -0.94

-7 numbers chosen has an expected value of -0.94 (slightly lower than 6 number chosen)
+7 numbers chosen has an expected profit of -0.94 (slightly lower than 6 number chosen)

-8 numbers chosen has an expected value of -0.97
+8 numbers chosen has an expected profit of -0.97

-9 numbers chosen has an expected value of -0.71 (very slightly higher than 2 number chosen)
+9 numbers chosen has an expected profit of -0.71 (very slightly higher than 2 number chosen)

-10 numbers chosen has an expected value of -0.75
+10 numbers chosen has an expected profit of -0.75

 What does all that means?

-For those who doesn't understand, I got you.
-What those number means is actually a percentage of the neopoint you will gain (since they are negative, you have a negative gain, so a loss).
+Those number are actually a percentage of the neopoints you will gain (since they are negative, you have a negative gain, so a loss).
 So, if you choose 10 number, you will lose 75% of the total neopoints you will gamble.
 You will lose around 71% of the total amount you gamble at Grarrl Keno if you choose nine or two numbers.
 Nine numbers is slightly better than two, but it is statistically negligible.
 It's kinda nice to know that if you choose 8 number, you will lose 97% of your total gambled neopoints though.
 Totally a fair game, am I right?

 Grarrl Keno is one of the worst gambling game on Neopets.
 You have way more chance at Bagatelle, which is inherently rigged.
 Congratulation TNT for making this huge NP sinks.